ACC-Style/PrototypingACCorg/_arches_prototypes/ACCNavigator/states.md

 ## Admin & Analytics
 ### Admins How to Populate ACC Navigator

 This is still being discussed but the current concept is to extend the meta data on pages to allow for adding result sentences to page.
 Result sentences would be a combination of first word, sentence bridge and second word.
-Sentence Gap, and Second word is Optional
+Sentence Gap, and Second word is Optional.

+The admins should be able to create, repeat, update and delete the result sentences on a page or content.

 <p class="text_center"><span class="c_highlight m-x_auto inline-block">!
 This UI is for demo purposes only !</span></p>
 <div class="m_4 br_radius bg_black-05 p_4 shadow_overlap-light">